9 of the Best Sunflower Fields Near Cincinnati

 Fall on the Farm is their big fall event.
 It includes their beautiful sunflower fields and it’s a must-do for our family each fall.

-Sunflowers at this farm are blooming as of September 20, 2023.
-Be sure to watch their Facebook page for 2023 sunflower updates.
+Sunflowers at this farm usually bloom in mid-September, just in time for their Fall on the Farm.
+Be sure to watch their Facebook page for 2024 sunflower updates.

 Be sure to grab your tickets online before your visit.